%2F%2Fusers%2F42d6f768-44bd-4a7a-905c-715afb311030%2Fratecard%2F24.jpg&w=1200&q=75)

 July 15, 2023

-Southern Flounder are masters of disguise, blending into sandy or muddy bottoms with both eyes on their left side.
-These flatfish typically range from 15 to 18 inches but can grow up to 33 inches.
+These flatfish are masters of camouflage, often hiding in sandy or muddy bottoms.
+They typically range from 15 to 18 inches, but can grow up to 33 inches.
 You'll find them in shallow coastal waters, bays, and estuaries.
-They're ambush predators, lying in wait for smaller fish and crustaceans.
-Spring and fall are prime seasons, as flounder move between inshore and offshore waters.
-Anglers love targeting them for their delicate, white meat and the challenge of detecting their subtle bites.
-To boost your chances, try slow-drifting with live bait like bull minnows or mullet.
-When you feel that telltale "tap," give it a second before setting the hook - flounder often grab prey sideways before turning it to swallow.
-It's a game of patience, but the reward is worth it, both for the fight and the dinner table.
+Spring and fall are prime seasons, as flounder move to spawn.
+Anglers love targeting them for their delicate, white flesh and the challenge of detection.
+They're ambush predators, so patience is key.
+A local trick: use a slip-lead rig with live bait like mullet or shrimp, dragging it slowly along the bottom.
+When you feel a bite, resist the urge to set the hook immediately.
+Give the flounder a moment to fully take the bait – they often grab it sideways before turning it to swallow.
+Once you feel the weight, set the hook firmly.
+It's a game of finesse that can lead to some tasty rewards.

 Vehicle Guest Capacity: 6